Brian Eno discography

-The production and album discography of Brian Eno primarily consists of 29 solo studio albums, 22 collaborative studio albums, 18 compilation albums, one remix album, four video albums, nine extended plays, and 27 singles, as well as numerous productions credits from numerous artists & bands' singles, albums and compilations.
-Opal Records was launched in 1987 by Brian Eno as label for the US market, where it was distributed by Warner Bros until 1993.
+The production and album discography of Brian Eno primarily consists of 32 solo studio albums, 31 collaborative studio albums, 18 compilation albums, one remix album, four video albums, nine extended plays, and 27 singles, as well as numerous productions credits from numerous artists & bands' singles, albums and compilations.
+Opal Records was launched in 1987 by Brian Eno as the label for the US market, where it was distributed by Warner Bros until 1993.
 He further used the name for releases of the music of his installations (all issued without ID number).